Getting Started with Flowcode for ArduinoBitahwa Bindu

 Flowcode for Arduino Software

-Matrix Technology Solutions has introduced Flowcode for AVR/Arduino in Flowcode v6.
-Apart from the wide range of microcontrollers it supports: PIC10, 12, 16, 18, dsPIC, PIC24 series, AVR and ARM, now Arduino is suported.
+Matrix Technology Solutions has introduced Flowcode for AVR and for Arduino from Flowcode v6.
+Apart from the wide range of microcontrollers it supports: PIC10, 12, 16, 18, dsPIC, PIC24, PIC32 series, AVR and ARM, now Arduino is supported and even Raspberry Pi.
 Flowcode has huge benefits over the software platform and compiler used by Arduino and this is where users can really benefit from using the Flowcode environment.
 The intuitive, graphical programming style of Flowcode means that there is an ease-of-development aspect to be gained from Flowcode.

 Flowcode is one of the World’s most advanced graphical programming languages for microcontrollers.